 The Guides from Gunnerkrigg Court are dark, frightening (at least one of them looks downright Lovecraftian), grim, and an obvious and infallible omen of death, but if you start chatting with them, you'll find out they are nice.
 Unless you are a medium, by the time you can chat with them it's too late to tell the tale...

 There's also Zimmy.
 She looks like a Stringy-Haired Ghost Girl, and acts like an obnoxious jerk to almost everyone.
 What's more, she has uncontrollable reality warping powers that create a hellish city populated by faceless monsters.
-Despite all this, she's not explicitly a bad person, wanting to be left alone more than anything.
+Despite all this, she's not explicitly a bad person, wanting to be left alone more than anything, which may in itself be her nice side playing out, since other people can get caught up in her 'dreams', sometimes with rather negative effects.

 This is pretty much the entire point of Goblins: Life Through Their Eyes.